Why fitness wearables aren't for me

 Why is this a problem for fitness wearables?
 They can only track the calories you burn while exercising, but have a harder time tracking anything once you've stopped moving.
 Again, this is perfect for running, cycling and other forms of steady-state cardio.
 If you go for a 30-minute run, you'll burn about 300 calories -- but not much will happen after that.

-Compare that with weightlifting, where studies show your metabolism will stay raised for up to 38 hours after your workout.
-The same happens with high-intensity interval training (HIIT), like sprints or, say, Brazilian Jiu Jitsu.
+Compare that with weightlifting: Studies show your metabolism will stay raised for up to 38 hours after your workout.
+The same happens with high-intensity interval training (HIIT), like sprints or, say, Brazilian jiu jitsu.
 And both weights and HIIT boost fat-burning hormones and are often credited as being better ways to lose fat than running.

 And so far, you can't track any of that properly with a wearable.

-Note: Editors' note: Welcome to Boom With a View, a new column by Daniel Van Boom (yes, that's a real name), CNET Australia's Asia news editor.
-He'll be doing what he grew up doing: talking about nerdom, and pretty much everything else, to strangers on the internet.